Pre Admission Clinic

 - A direct contact number for your room, making it easy for your friends and family to contact you.

-A range of magazines and other publications are available for purchase from our kiosk in the reception foyer.
-The kiosk, which is attended by our volunteers, also sells sweets, drinks, gifts, cards, etc. Vending machines are also conveniently located.
+A range of magazines and other publications are available for purchase from the Magnolia Café in the reception foyer.
+The Magnolia Café, which is attended by our volunteers, also sells sweets, drinks, gifts, cards, etc. Vending machines are also conveniently located.

 When you want to chat with the outside world, just pick up your own telephone.
 Local calls are free and your friends and family can always be sure of being able to reach you in the privacy of your room.
 They simply dial 08 83668, plus your room number, to reach you direct.